piecepackr/piecepackr/README.rst

 default
 ~~~~~~~

 Build a demo `"default" piecepack pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`_.
-This is the default type of piecepack built by this software if the user does no configuration (except arrange for the use of the "Noto Sans" family of fonts).
+This is the default type of piecepack built by this software if the user does no configuration (except configure for the use of the "Noto Sans" family of fonts).

 dual
 ~~~~